When is Cataract Surgery Necessary?

-Laser Cataract surgery differs from traditional methods in that the use of lasers greatly increases accuracy, allowing for a more precise cataract removal and lens replacement, decreases the possibility of infection, and can provide minor astigmatism correction.
-Cataract surgery in general involves the following process:
+Laser Cataract surgery differs from traditional methods in that the use of lasers greatly increases accuracy, allowing for more precise cataract removal and lens replacement, decreases the possibility of infection and can provide minor astigmatism correction.
+Cataract surgery, in general, involves the following process:

 - Before surgery, a patient is numbed with anesthesia and, if needed, given medication to help them relax.